 In theory, this is feasible.
 But is it practical?
 Will people try to pile into one vehicle beyond capacity?
 What about people who are simply slow movers?
 Will the expectation be that everyone will forgo the Blue Line to O’Hare and take the new express system?
 If so, that would have severe negative consequences for many of the daily employees at O’Hare who commute via the Blue Line.
 They can’t afford $40-$50 rides a day?
 Will there be monthly passes?
 Will there be subsidized fares?
 Even if subsidized fares were allowed, they’d still be substantially higher than the sub-$3 fare for the Blue Line.

 Quote from Chicago Mayor Rahm Emanuel: “Given [Musk’s] track record, we are taking his reputation and saying, ‘This is a guy in two other transportation modes who has not failed.’
 That’s what we’re doing.”

-I’m all for innovation, and Musk has proven himself to be no Lyle Lanley.
+I’m all for innovation, and Musk has proven himself to be no Lyle Lanley when it comes to electric cars.
 I just get annoyed when so much attention is devoted to half-baked transit plans.
 Anyone familiar with this classic Simpsons episode would get what I’m talking about.